-All of this hit me like a lightning bolt during a recent commute to the Smartsheet office while I listened to The Next Big Idea podcast episode featuring Nir Eyal, author of the new book “Indistractable: How To Control Your Attention and Choose Your Life.”
+All of this hit me like a lightning bolt as I listened to The Next Big Idea podcast episode featuring Nir Eyal, author of the book “Indistractable: How To Control Your Attention and Choose Your Life.”
 Here are the four strategies he shared to help us all become indistractable.

 Recognize and overcome internal triggers

 The first lesson is that a distraction is not the thing itself.
 For example, a cell phone is not the distraction; the distraction is how we respond to it.
 Eyal posits that we form habits of being distracted as a way to escape discomfort.
 Once you understand the drivers behind your behavior, you can make changes to address them.

 It’s uncomfortable not to give in to the distraction.
 Our mind continues craving it.
 But we have to learn to deal with that discomfort to overcome the distractions, Eyal advises.
 And an important distinction should be made here: mental abstinence (trying to keep yourself from thinking about the distraction) is not the goal; suppressing thoughts will only cause them to rebound in your brain.

 Make it actionable: It might be challenging to identify your internal triggers.
 (It was for me, too!)
 You’ll want to tune into not only the triggers, but also the sensations and emotions you feel before getting distracted and as you ride the wave of the distraction.
 You can use Eyal’s 4-step method to explore and address internal triggers.

 Make time for advancement